 BEST MEAT CLEAVERS

 HENCKELS MEAT CLEAVER

 Henkels leads the way in cleaver manufacturing.
 Full-tang with triple-rivet handle.
 Whether chopping through hard joints or straight through bone you'll find this sharp blade has the weight and balance that rivals cleavers that cost twice as much.

-Again, for the money, this knife is undisputed as the best boning knife under $50 by several of the top trusted cooking gurus in the industry.
+For the money, this knife is undisputed as the best boning knife by several of the top trusted cooking gurus in the industry.
 Sharp enough for the tough jobs like striping meat, but delicate enough to have the flex needed to debone fish.